jaedowning/personal-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Health Services and Policy Analysis
+  - course: PhD in Health Services and Policy
     institution: University of California, Berkeley
     year: 2015
   - course: MS in Global Health Sciences